GiuseppeIII/TheShowdownEffectReloaded/Launcher/launcher.md

 Update with bug and crash fixes, balance tweaks, and small improvements.
 For the full changelog please visit [The Showdown Effect: Reloaded discord](https://discord.gg/jUDTSUUTkG).

 **Note: There was an issue with the auto-updater in Version 1.0.3.
-If you are on 1.0.3 to update you will have to manually update by redownloading from [https://www.theshowdowneffectreloaded.com/](https://www.theshowdowneffectreloaded.com/) or by unzipping these [Changes.zip](https://github.com/GiuseppeIII/TheShowdownEffectReloaded/releases/download/v1.0.4/Changes.zip) into your current install.
+If you are on 1.0.3 to update you will have to manually update by re-downloading from [https://www.theshowdowneffectreloaded.com/](https://www.theshowdowneffectreloaded.com/) or by unzipping these [Changes.zip](https://github.com/GiuseppeIII/TheShowdownEffectReloaded/releases/download/v1.0.4/Changes.zip) into your current install.
 Sorry for any inconvenience.**